khueue/prolongo/diary.md

  * May 27.
 Factored out socket.
 Small refactor in command.
 Added generic command/3.
 Added get_last_error/2.
 I aim to start (for real this time) with the report on Monday.
 Implemented flags for find, but they are very much untested.
 Most of them are pretty weird.
+Moved options_flags to mongo_util.
+The implementation is a bit crufty and involves a meta-call actually.
+Maybe I should get rid of this.
+Implemented flags for delete.